Chiropractic Rockville, MD

 What Problems Can a Chiropractor Treat?

 - Neck Pain: Severe neck pain is one of the most common reasons patients seek chiropractic treatment.
 Individuals with this ailment often complain that they can’t turn their heads or do not have a wide range of motion.
-Neck pain is often due to muscle imbalance in the pelvis, chest or lower back.
+Neck pain is usually due to muscle imbalance in the pelvis, chest, or lower back.
 Bad habits such as poor posture can contribute to neck pain.

-- Low Back Pain: Lower back pain is one of the most common conditions affecting adults, and is caused by muscle imbalance in the legs and pelvis.
+- Low Back Pain: Lower back pain is one of the most common conditions affecting adults and is caused by a muscle imbalance in the legs and pelvis.
 As we age, we become more vulnerable to lower back pain.
-If the pain is severe enough, it can be difficult to get out of bed some days.
+If the pain is severe enough, it can be challenging to get out of bed some days.
 If you find that your lower back pain affects your day-to-day life and limits your activities, you may want to ask a chiropractor about possible solutions.

-- Elbow Pain: Frequently referred to as tennis elbow, this condition is also frequently treated by a chiropractic Rockville, MD trusts.
+- Elbow Pain: Frequently referred to as tennis elbow, this condition is also frequently treated by a doctor for chiropractic in Rockville, MD.
 Patients with elbow pain may struggle to do the simplest tasks, like shaking someone’s hand or reaching for the remote.
 The muscles in the elbow aren’t always strong enough to handle the constant pulling and gripping we ask them to do.
 When these muscles get irritated, you can experience discomfort in your elbow.

-- Shoulder Pain: When the muscles that attach to the shoulder blade aren’t in balance, they can tear and cause pain.
-When you feel pain in your shoulder, it’s very difficult to lift your arm higher than your chest.
+- Shoulder Pain: When the muscles attached to the shoulder blade aren’t in balance, they can tear and cause pain.
+When you feel pain in your shoulder, it’s complicated to lift your arm higher than your chest.

-A chiropractic Rockville, MD provides can help you with pain related to several different injuries.
-These include automobile accidents, sports related injuries, chronic pain, plantar fasciitis, recent surgery, and many other scenarios.
-These type of treatments often allow an individual to forego surgery, so if you think Dr. Paris could be of assistance to you, stop by our office today.
-We have seen a wide variety of injuries, and we have also witnessed many remarkable recoveries due to our treatments.
-We have seen individuals who have been told they will never walk correctly again, they will never be pain free again.
-We have also seen those same individuals walk correctly and walk out of our doors pain free.
+A chiropractor can help you with pain related to several different injuries.
+These include automobile accidents, sports-related injuries, chronic pain, plantar fasciitis, recent surgery, and many other scenarios.
+These types of treatments often allow an individual to forgo surgery, so if you think Dr. Paris could be of assistance to you, stop by our office today.
+We have seen many injuries, and we have also witnessed many remarkable recoveries due to our treatments.
+We have seen individuals who have been told they will never walk correctly again and never be pain-free again.
+We have also seen those same individuals walk correctly and walk out of our doors pain-free.
 If you are looking for similar results, make an appointment today at our clinic.

 How Does Chiropractic Treat Pain?